guykozlovskij/project-3-server/README.md

 ## Frontend

-The front end consists mainly of the song list and song component (written by Steven) which is rendered in different ways throughout the application.
+The frontend was mostly done by Steven.
+The main compoenents are the song list and song component which is rendered in different ways throughout the application.
 The song data is fetched in the `songIndex` file in the useEffect and passed down to the `songList` and `songListItem`.

 ```javascript
 React.useEffect(() => {